A&E (German TV channel)

 A&E was a German pay television channel headquartered in Munich.
 A&E stands for Arts and Entertainment, which has been the title of A&E Network in America for many years.
 The channel broadcasts its full program in Germany, Austria and Switzerland.
 A&E is a registered trademark of The History Channel (Germany) GmbH & Co.
 KG.
 In the German-speaking world, the non-functional digital transmitter is operated in a joint venture between NBC Universal Global Networks Deutschland GmbH and A+E Networks.

 A&E radiates reallife documentary around extraordinary protagonists.
 Crime, Deals, Family and Paranormal are the four core genres of the station.
 The program is compiled entirely by A+E Networks Germany and consists of synchronized productions of the American counterpart, broadcasts of the German program partner ZDF and other suppliers.
-The offer includes single items, weekly thematic content as well as series and series.
+The offer includes single items, weekly thematic content as well as series.

 History

 A&E replaced The Biography Channel on all dissemination channels on September 22, 2014 in the German-speaking market.

 The channel ceased broadcasting on June 29, 2019 and it was replaced by Crime & Investigation.